Fuzhou Foreign Language School: History

 The school applied to Chinese education department for register in 1927, as the school was independence to the Chinese government before.
 Except for English, the language of courses in Anglo-Chinese school changed to Chinese language.
 On 2 January 1928, the education department approve the application.

 After registration, the teaching and administration of the school were transferred to Chinese staff, but still financed by Church Mission Society.

 In 1928, due to growing public pressure on taking the right of education back and against the "cultural invasion", Rev.W.P.W.Williams resigned from the post of headmaster, who was the last foreigner in this position.

 In summer 1929, Rev.W.P.W.Williams ordered the Chinese headmaster to fire two students, which caused large scale protest among students, and they succeed at last.
 In 1930, Anglo-Chinese school merged with the high school of Trinity College.

-After Second Sino-Japanese war broke out, the school first moved to Gutian, and in 1939 moved to Chong'an (now Wuyishan) in North Fujian.
+After the Second Sino-Japanese War broke out, the school first moved to Gutian, and in 1939 moved to Chong'an (now Wuyishan) in North Fujian.
 In 1941, it was merged with Do-seuk Girls' School from Fuzhou after the city fell.
 On 15 April 1941, the Japanese aircraft bombed the school, killing 6 students.
 In summer 1942, the senior high school moved back to Gutian, and the junior high school moved to Minhou near Fuzhou.
 In 1945, all departments moved back to Fuzhou.

 In October 1952, after the Communist Party came to power, it was taken over by the authorities and renamed Fuzhou No. 9 Middle School.
 In July 1993, the school began using this name, although most townspeople still refer the school as "Jiuzhong" (the abbreviation of No. 9 middle school in Chinese).